 Hotel: The first element of the land use plan is a proposed hotel.
 The proposed hotel will be located at the southeast corner of the portion of the tract west of the boardwalk and will be the most visible structure on the site.
 Accordingly, the architectural design, size, and mass of the building are critical.

 Therefore, the hotel should be designed as a grand or iconic structure consistent with the historic use of the site and its role of the northern terminus of the grand public space consisting of the Boardwalk/Beach area of Ocean Grove.
 The building should be limited to 65 feet in height.
 The front ingress of the hotel will be situated at the terminus of Ocean Avenue and will include a public plaza and grand entrance into the development.
 Turrets will provide a landmark architectural design element.
 The hotel will be limited to no more than 80 rooms.

 Residential: The second element of the land use plan is new residential development.

 The residential portion of the redevelopment area will be situated on the western side of Block 1 and the structures may be located along Spray Avenue, Lake Avenue, and Beach Avenue.
 The maximum height of the multifamily structures should be limited to forty-eight (48) feet.

 Single-family detached dwellings are permitted, in accordance with the HD-O Zone District.
 Single-family detached dwellings shall be situated along the Spray Avenue frontage across from the existing single-family residences on the south side of Spray Avenue.
 The single-family land use will provide a transition between the new mixed-use development and the existing residential neighborhood.
 A different architectural style for the hotel and the residences is required.
 Variation in the architectural styles of the residential structures, within the general Ocean Grove historic theme, is required along Spray Avenue to reduce uniformity.
 This is less of an issue on the North side of the development facing Asbury Park.

 Specifically, the architecture of residential dwellings should provide an appearance of separate residential structures consistent with the character of Ocean Grove.
 This can be achieved through variation in heights, mass, architectural styles, trim and color palate, and building materials, as well as offsets in the building façade on Spray Avenue and other appropriate techniques (e.g., different rooflines, porch design, and fenestration) to suggest different building types.
-The architectural forms and treatments shall comply with the Ocean Grove Historic District Architectural Design Guidelines, as determined by the Historic Preservation Commission.
+The architectural forms and treatments of residential dwellings shall be consistent with the Ocean Grove Historic District Architectural Design Guidelines, as may be set forth in a negotiated Redevelopment Agreement.
+Consistency with the Design Guidelines shall refer to the forms and treatment of the facades unless otherwise specifically negotiated in a Redevelopment Agreement.

-Boardwalk: The site is bisected by the boardwalk which provides pedestrian access to Asbury Park to the North and the Ocean Grove beachfront.
+Boardwalk: The site is bisected by the boardwalk which provides pedestrian access to Asbury Park to the North and the Ocean {365772.DOCX.1}

+Grove beachfront.
 The designated redeveloper will be required to enhance and improve this boardwalk area and create a gateway design feature at the north end of the boardwalk.
 Retail uses will be permitted along the boardwalk.